 Women’s Lions sponsors will provide funding to avoid imbalance

-They have beaten the other Home Nations in every single one of the last 28 games played against them, and have racked up 46 points against each of and Scotland in this year’s with their opposition only amassing a combined 10 in response.
+They have beaten the other Home Nations in every single one of the last 28 games played against them, and have racked up 46 points against each of Wales and in this year’s with their opposition only amassing a combined 10 in response.

 With the tour now only three and a half years away the grant provided by the founding sponsor is planned to level the playing field to avoid England providing the overwhelming majority – if not the entirety – of the squad heading to .

-“Our aim as the Founding Partner of the Women’s Lions Team is to play an integral part in levelling the playing field for women’s ,” Susie Logan, group chief marketing officer at Royal London, said.
+“Our aim as the Founding Partner of the Women’s Lions Team is to play an integral part in levelling the playing field for women’s rugby,” Susie Logan, group chief marketing officer at Royal London, said.

 “It’s been incredibly important to us that all unions are actively involved and empowered to develop their own plans ensuring optimal use of the funding across each nation.
 We’re looking forward to continuing our work in partnership with the unions to ensure it makes a difference for this and future generations.”